-The approach will enable internal talent to be identified and mapped out and the creation of development programmes aligned with the individual profile - motivation and competences - and with the needs of the business.
+The approach will enable internal talent to be identified and mapped out, and development programmes will be created which are aligned with the individual profile - motivation and competences - and with the needs of the business.
 Over the next three years, this new internal talent mapping approach will cover all the Group's managers.